DMeville/SkeletonSkin/README.md

 ## Usage

-Will upload a demo eventually
+Will upload a demo eventually.
+I'm using this to attach equipment (shirts) to character bodies.

 Attach a SkeletonSkin component to each skinned mesh renderer you want to move to another matching skeleton.
 Click the "Precache" button, this will build the list of bones used for lookup later.